 This interactive robot is a great teaching and fun aid for kids, one that goes a step further than some.
 You need to buy the batteries, as usual, it can dance, nuzzle its nose into you and more, and it’s very versatile.
 However, you need to fork out £50 for this one.
 Is this expensive?
 We don’t think it is compared to the price of other items you may be buying as a gift, but the price was pretty much the sole complaint we found about this one, so it’s worth a look.

 - Need to buy batteries

 3. Little Live Pets My Dream Puppy

-Another plush design of robot dog, and we like to think of this type as toys for kids only.
+The 3rd on our list of best robot dog is another plush design, and we like to think of this type as toys for kids only but it does look like a real puppy.
 The one above could conceivably provide a lot of amusement for adults, but this is far more basic.
 In fact, we’d go as far as saying this is an ideal toy for a little girl, but be aware it’s suitable for ages 4+.
-It has nice movements – including breathing – and the child can enact feeding it with a bottle, plus it is soft to the touch and made with safe materials as we would expect one of these to be.
+It has nice movements – including breathing like a real dog – and the child can enact feeding it with a bottle, plus it is soft to the touch and made with safe materials as we would expect one of these robot dog toys to be.

-This one also needs 4 x AA batteries which are supplied for once, and comes with six possible play modes and makes more than 35 ‘realistic’ puppy sounds for added authenticity.
+This interactive puppy also needs 4 x AA batteries which are supplied for once, and comes with six possible play modes and makes more than 35 ‘realistic’ puppy sounds for added authenticity.
 It also closes its eyes and is very cute indeed.
-We notices a lot of customers giving this toy great reviews – their child loving it – but be aware that the instructions are rather difficult to understand.
-Also, many complaints that the dog soon stops working are not reassuring, and at a price in the region of £60, we’d expect better.
+We notices a lot of customers giving this interactive puppy great reviews – their child loving it, and they loved the fact it looks like a real dog – but be aware that the instructions are rather difficult to understand.

 - Plush puppy toy